 A water bottle is another essential piece of equipment that every child will need if they want to play soccer.
 Experts advise that kid’s drink fluids, preferably water, before, during and after every game and during training, to avoid dehydration or heat stroke.
 This is just as important in cold weather as it is in hotter climates.

-Although, your child will not be required to bring their own soccer ball to a game or to training, it is important for your child to have their own ball at home to practise and improve their soccer skills.
+In terms of the equipment your child needs to play soccer, They won’t be required to bring their own ball to a game or to training.
+However, it’s still important for them to have their own ball at home.
+Allowing them, to practise and improve their soccer skills.

-Soccer balls can vary in both cost and quality, however if your child is serious about playing soccer and plans on playing often, then it is worth investing in a medium to high quality ball.
-Purchasing a good quality ball will be more cost effective over the long term as cheaper balls suffer from wear and tear a lot quicker.
+Also, soccer balls can vary in both cost and quality.
+However, if your child is serious about playing soccer.
+And, plans on playing often.
+Then, it’s worth investing in a medium to high quality ball.
+Moreover, purchasing a good quality ball will be more cost effective over the long term.
+As, cheaper balls suffer from wear and tear a lot quicker.

 Soccer Balls come in different sizes depending on the age of the child.
 Be sure to get the right size ball for your child and check that it is the same size that they are using for games and at training.

-Soccer is a fantastic team sport for both boys and girls of all ages and as you can see from this article, getting your child involved in soccer is very simple as doesn’t require you to purchase a lot of equipment to get them started.
+Soccer is a fantastic team sport for both boys and girls of all ages.
+And, as you can see from this article, involving your child in soccer is very simple.
+As, it doesn’t require lots of equipment for your child to play soccer and get them started.